dtudk/pythonsupport-page/docs/install/windows/manual.rst

 If you are unsure on how to open PowerShell, it can be done by opening the menu bar and searching for Windows PowerShell.
-Once you see Windows PowerShell, on the right hand side you can select Run as administrator.
-If not, right-click on the icon and select Run as administrator as shown bellow.
+Once you see Windows PowerShell, on the right hand side you can select Run as Administrator.
+If not, right-click on the icon and select Run as Administrator as shown bellow.

 .. todo::
     Insert image showing how to open the windows PowerShell as described above.